sjm-practice/master-gatsby-front-end/README.md

 ## Left Off at (completed):

-Section 26 -  Sourcing Data from an external API
+Section 29 -  Paginating Data in Gatsby